Utah Olympic Park

-The Utah Olympic Park is a winter sports park built for the 2002 Winter Olympics, and is located in Summit County (28 mi east of Salt Lake City) northwest of Park City, Utah, United States.
-During the 2002 games the park hosted the bobsleigh, skeleton, luge, ski jumping, and Nordic combined events.
-It still serves as a training center for Olympic and development level athletes.
+The Utah Olympic Park is a winter sports complex in the United States built for the 2002 Winter Olympics, located in Summit County northwest of Park City, Utah, and 28 mi east of Salt Lake City.
+The park consists of the Utah Olympic Park Jumps and the Utah Olympic Park Track.
+During the 2002 Games, these venues at the park hosted competitions in bobsleigh, skeleton, luge, ski jumping, and Nordic combined.
+Since the Olympics, the park has continued to operate as a training center for athletes and is scheduled to reprise its role as an Olympic venue during the 2034 Winter Olympics, hosting bobsleigh, luge, skeleton, ski jumping, Nordic combined, snowboarding (cross and parallel), and freestyle skiing (ski cross) events.